utsri17/Coursera--Getting-and-Cleaning-Data/README.md

 # Coursera-Getting-and-Cleaning-Data
-This is a gt repository for a coursera Project
+This is a git repository for a coursera Project

 The goal is to prepare tidy data that can be used for later analysis.